 Brigette and daddy Brent run the October fun run course gaining a fast time over the boardwalk.
 The course included cross backs, two tunnel runs and two boardwalks bringing the runners back thorough a series of hurdles to where they began.

 All our dogs did fantastic with Nikki, Bridgette, Wally, Adagi, Rory and others putting on stellar performances.
 Everyone took home a ribbon and award, plus dog treats, toys and cookies.

 Everyone had a great time and we raised $200 for Whiskers, Tails and Ferals animal shelter.
 If anyone else has pics from the event please send jpgs to firstname.lastname@example.org.

-A lifetime dog lover LAURA's involvement with AKC training began 25 years ago when she retired from a desk job as a journalist.
+A lifetime dog lover LAURA's involvement with AKC training began 25 years ago after retiring from a desk job as a journalist.
 She competes in conformation, tracking and herding and specializes in teaching agility.
-She lives in Napa with her three Beardies, and husband Dave.
+She lives in Napa with her two Beardies, and husband.

 If want to have fun with your dog, here's the place to do it!